melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

     * You should see more information in the INFO column for each variant.
     * You should also see a few extra VCF header rows.
 In particular notice the new *INFO=<ID=EFF...* header row, listing the information added on the predicted effects of each variant.
     * Have a look through a few variants.
 Variants not inside or near known genes will not have much annotated information, and may simply have a short *EFF* field listing the variant as being in an "intergenic region".
 Variants in known functional regions of the genome will be annotated with much more information.
-    * Try filtering to view only missense variants (i.e. substitutions which cause an amino acid change) by using the Galaxy tool *BASIC TOOLS -> Filter and Sort -> Select* on your annotated VCF file and filtering for lines matching the string *missense_variant*.
+    * Try filtering to view only missense variants (i.e. substitutions which cause an amino acid change) by using the Galaxy tool *BASIC TOOLS -> Filter and Sort -> Select* on your annotated VCF file and filtering for lines matching the string "missense_variant".

 3. **Examine the annotation summary stats.** The other file SnpEff produces is an HTML document with a summary of the annotations applied to the observed variants.
 Examine the contents of this file.
      * You will see summaries of types of variants, impact of variants, functional regions etc.